MaartenStork/Volatility_Trading/README.md

 - **Volatility Comparison**: Compares different volatility estimators
 - **Hedge Performance**: Analyzes hedging strategies using volatility models
 - **Box Plots and Histograms**: Statistical distributions of volatility measures

+## Financial Insights

+This project provides insights into:

+1. **Volatility Risk Premium**: The difference between implied and realized volatility
+2. **Market Relationships**: How SPX returns correlate with VIX levels and changes
+3. **Estimation Accuracy**: Comparison of different volatility measurement methods
+4. **Hedging Performance**: Effectiveness of volatility-based hedging strategies

+## Contributing

+Feel free to contribute by:
+- Adding new volatility estimators
+- Implementing additional regression models
+- Enhancing visualization capabilities
+- Adding more comprehensive testing

+## License

+This project is for educational and research purposes.
+Please ensure compliance with data provider terms of service when using financial data.

+## Contact

+For questions or suggestions regarding this volatility trading analysis project, please open an issue in the repository.